guodong/cloudware-demo/README.md

 ## Tips

 * Once you close your browser or just close the page, everything related to your session will be destroyed automaticlly
-* Every cloudware will open a random port of your server, you can refresh your page in case of port collision.
+* Each cloudware will open a random port of your server, you can refresh your page in case of port collision.